top of page

 Rather than a moral failing or a spiritual weakness (which is traditionally how it is seen) - it's simply how the frequency appears to operate.

-What the patterns suggest: Need tunes consciousness to the timeline/experience where LACK dominates - even when the thing is physically present, it's experienced through the lens of absence, insecurity, and incompleteness
+Here, need tunes your consciousness to the timeline/experience where LACK dominates - even when the thing is physically present, it's experienced through the lens of absence, insecurity, and incompleteness

 Need is the frequency of not-having.
 The timeline that matches not-having is the one where not-having is experienced.

-The observable pattern is familiar to anyone who has lived it.
-The more desperately the relationship is needed, the more it recedes.
+You may be very familiar with this: The more desperately the relationship is needed, the more it recedes.
 The tighter the grip on money, the more scarce it feels.
 The more engagement is needed, the emptier the response.

 Even when what is sought arrives, it can feel heavy, uncertain, shadowed by doubt.
 There is immense insecurity.
 Something feels off, though what exactly remains hard to identify.